nu-art/cyborg-core/README.md

  - Crash report data collection built-in.
  - User scenario recording is a feature!
  - WebView simlified.
- - print logs to file as a feature.
+ - Print logs to file as a feature.
  - I can probably go on a while longer...